 What led to such a mismatch between housing supply and demand?
-Why does the Bay Area today lack so much needed housing, especially housing affordable to lower-and middle-income households?
+Why does the Bay Area today lack so much needed housing, especially housing affordable to low- and moderate-income households?
 The causes of this situation are complex and there are many competing interpretations of the available evidence, including a range of economic and demographic factors that extend beyond the Bay Area itself.

-Generally, however, the policy contributors - things that local, regional, and state government have the power to address or alleviate - fall into a few interrelated categories: regulatory barriers and tax policy challenges that act to restrict the production of all types of housing, especially infill development, and insufficient support for affordable housing.
+Generally, however, the policy drivers - things that local, regional and state governments have the power to address or alleviate - fall into a few interrelated categories: regulatory barriers and tax policy challenges that act to restrict the production of all types of housing, especially infill development; and insufficient support for affordable housing.